Person rescued after being swept out to sea by massive waves at Owhiro Bay, Wellington

 In the morning they saw waves crashing over the carpark, and then as the tide continued to rise the waves began coming across the road.

-Jones said traffic continued to come around the corner, with motorists and dog-walkers oblivious to the mess that awaited them.
+Jones said motorists and dog-walkers continued to come around the corner, oblivious to the mess that awaited them.

 "We saw a lady have to jump up with her dog to avoid being swept away.